Retinexformer: One-stage Retinex-based Transformer for Low-light Image Enhancement: Experiment

 All these results clearly suggest the outstanding effectiveness and efficiency advantage of our Retinexformer.

-\textbf{Qualitative Results.} The visual results of Retinexformer and SOTA algorithms on the seven benchmarks are shown in Fig.~\ref{fig:compare},~\ref{fig:compare_sid_smid}, and~\ref{fig:compare_sdsd}.
+\textbf{Qualitative Results.} The visual comparisons of Retinexformer and SOTA algorithms are shown in Fig.~\ref{fig:compare},~\ref{fig:compare_sid_smid},~\ref{fig:compare_sdsd}, and \ref{fig:no_gt}.
 Please zoom in for a better view.
 Previous methods either cause color distortion like RUAS in Fig.~\ref{fig:compare}, or contain over-/under-exposed regions and fail to suppress the noise like RetinexNet and DeepUPE in Fig.~\ref{fig:compare_sid_smid}, or generate blurry images like Restormer and SNR-Net in Fig.~\ref{fig:compare_sid_smid}, or introduce black spots and unnatural artifacts like DRBN~\cite{drbn} and SNR-Net in Fig.~\ref{fig:compare_sdsd}.
-In contrast, our Retinexformer can effectively enhance the poor visibility and low contrast, reliably remove the noise without introducing spots and artifacts, and robustly preserve the color.
+In contrast, our Retinexformer can effectively enhance the poor visibility and low contrast or low-light regions, reliably remove the noise without introducing spots and artifacts, and robustly preserve the color.

+Please note that the five datasets in Fig.~\ref{fig:no_gt} have no ground truth.
+Therefore, the visual results in Fig.~\ref{fig:no_gt} are more convincing and fair to justify the effectiveness.
+As can be seen that our method performs better than other SOTA supervised and unsupervised algorithms across various scenes.

 \textbf{User Study Score.} We conduct a user study to quantify the human subjective visual perception quality of the enhanced low-light images from the seven datasets.
 23 human subjects are invited to score the visual quality of the enhanced results, independently.
 These testers are told to observe the results from: \textbf{(i)} whether the results contain under-/over-exposed regions, \textbf{(ii)} whether the results contain color distortion, and \textbf{(iii)} whether the results are corrupted by noise or artifacts.
 The scores range from 1 (worst) to 5 (best).
 For each low-light image, we display it and the results enhanced by various algorithms but without their names to the human testers.
 There are 156 testing images in total.
 The user study scores are reported in Tab.~\ref{user_study}.
 Our Retinexformer achieves the highest score on average.
 Besides, our results are most favored by the human subjects on LOL-v2-real (L-v2-R), LOL-v2-synthetic (L-v2-S), SID, SMID, and SDSD-outdoor (SD-out) datasets and second most favored on LOL-v1 (L-v1) and SDSD-indoor (SD-in) benchmarks.